 Reclassifications: Certain amounts in the prior year financial statements have been reclassified for comparative purposes to conform to the current year presentation.
+These reclassifications had no effect on the Organization's financial position, change in net assets or cash flows as of and for the year ended June 30, 2014.

-Subsequent Events: In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through October 2, 2014, the date the financial statements were available to be issued.
+Subsequent Events: In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through September 30, 2015, the date the financial statements were available to be issued.